Jowan-Spooner/Dialogic2FantasyTemplate/README.md

 ##### Save and Load tabs
 The save and load tabs both have a very similar UI, so they reuse the same scene `res://DialogicFantasyMenu/SaveLoadInterface/save_load_interface.tscn` (just with a property changed to indicate the different behaviour).

 Most importantly this template provides 60 slots.
-Behind the scenes these are named slot_0 to slot_59.
+Internally these are named slot_0 to slot_59.
 When trying to display them, it just checks if that slot exists and otherwise just displays an empty slot.
 ```gdscript
 ## Loads the slots on that page
 func load_page(new_page_index := page_index) -> void: